Chrisherr1/WebWeavr/README.md

 ## Features

-- Runs recon modules in parallel across 4 categories
+- Runs recon modules one at a time across 4 categories
 - Streams live progress updates to the client via SSE
 - Aggregates subdomains, resolves live hosts, and enriches results through a post-scan pipeline
-- Logs all scans to MySQL for audit history (queryable directly via the database)

 ## Recon Modules